lblod/delta-consumer/README.md

 ## Tutorials

+### I'm in a hurry and just want to get started.

+Getting started indeed consumes (no pun intended) some brain space.
+Let's try to bundle these cases in the following section:

-### I cloned an existing stack, with a configured consumer, and just want it to start consuming.
+#### I cloned an existing stack with a configured consumer, and I just want it to start consuming.
 I have no clue how.

-Always ensure your migrations ran!
+Always ensure your migrations have run!

 Then you can try to put the following in your `docker-compose.override.yml` file?
 ```yaml